-Application of theoretical, assessment, and practice concepts for nursing care of intrapartum and postpartum women and newborn infants.
-Concurrent enrollment in NURS 130 and 132.
-Prerequisite: A grade of "C" or above in NURS 120 or consent of the Instructional Unit.
-[GE]
+Application of theoretical, assessment, and practice concepts for nursing care of the family prenatally through the child years.
+Concurrent enrollment in NURS 122, 124, 127, and 128.
+These courses are linked; failure in one course requires repeat of all concurrent courses.
+Prerequisite: A grade of "C" or above in NURS 110, 111, 113, 114, and 115, or consent of Instructional Unit.